bsoist/bsoist.github.io/about/index.md

 My name is Bill.
 I am a programmer, educator, and trouble maker.

 ## Contact Me
-I am interested in inquiries about my work, interesting partnership ideas, or any of the topics about which I write.
-My preferred method is email, but you can also call me at 302.645.0506.
+I am naturally curious.
+Feel free to contact me about my work or anything I post online.
+Find me on Medium ([@bsoist][https://blog.bsoi.st/]) or Twitter ([@boisst][https://twitter.com/bsoist]) or call/text me at 302.287.6178.

 ## About www.bsoi.st

-This website is simply a place for me to express my opinions.
-I post my thoughts on faith, family, freedom, and fun.
-I also comment on what I read, listen to, and watch.
+This place used to be where I posted my thoughts on faith, family, freedom, and fun; or wrote about what I read, listen to, and watch.

+I do that [over here][https://blog.bsoi.st/] now, but I still share [links here][/links/].